IBM/ibm-spectrum-scale-bridge-for-grafana/docs/grafana_deployment_ocp.md

-## Deploying Grafana instance for the IBM Spectrum Scale cloud native (CNSS) project in a k8s/OCP environment
+## Deploying Grafana instance for the IBM Spectrum Scale Container Native Storage Access(CNSA) project in a k8s/OCP environment

 1. create a new project, for example: my-grafana